ZilantRobotics/libperiph/platform_specific/README.md

 ## HAL drivers

-Some drivers do not require any HAL specific functions, but other expected to have an outside implementation of few function prototypes.
+Some drivers do not require any HAL specific functions, but other expected to have an outside implementation of a few function prototypes.

+## Supported platforms

+Here is a few examples of their implementation:
+1. An example for stm32f103 based on STM32Cube Hardware Abstraction Layer (HAL) library.
+2. An example of dummy implementation for Ubuntu to be able to run a libperiph besed application is SITL mode.

+## Periphery API

+The supported periphery are listed below:

 **hal_adc**